 Are Continued Alcohol Headaches a Sign of Another Underlying Medical Condition?

 Part of a clinical treatment for alcohol detox and initial alcoholism recovery is checking your health for any underlying conditions.
-In the best detox facilities, professionals will check to make sure they know all conditions that are affecting you, in addition to the alcohol abuse, and they will treat or recommend treatment for any medical conditions they find, or suspect.
+In the best detox and drug rehabs in Northern California, professionals will check to make sure they know all conditions that are affecting you, in addition to the alcohol abuse, and they will treat or recommend treatment for any medical conditions they find, or suspect.

 If your alcohol detox program did not find any underlying conditions that could be a source of headaches during your initial alcohol detox treatment, it is unlikely that you developed a new health concern, and it is more likely you are experiencing PAWS headaches.